cantaloupe-project/cantaloupe/README.md

 * Self-contained
 * Easy to install and get working
 * Pluggable resolvers for filesystem and HTTP sources
-* Pluggable processors to support a wide variety of source image formats
+* Pluggable processors to support a wide variety of source images
 * Lean and efficient with no app server or Servlet stack overhead
 * Configurable caching
 * Optional authentication